Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 The following classes are used by the pipeline during entity recognition:

 * Person - individuals in the dataset;
-* Location - various places such as geographical regions, natural locations, public or commercial places, buildings, etc. All countries are also marked as Location;
+* Location - various places such as geographical regions, natural locations, public or commercial places, buildings, etc. All countries are also marked as Locations;
-* Organization - profit and non-profit organizations, sports teams, military alliances, government institutions.
+* Organization - profit and non-profit organizations, sports teams, military alliances, government institutions, etc.

 #### Additional classes for named entities
 Besides the Person/Location/Organisation classes, the dataset has some additional groups of objects:

 * Event - temporary or scheduled events such as festivals, competitions, gatherings, concerts, etc.;
-* Work - intellectual or artistic creation;
+* Work - intellectual or artistic creations;
 * Animal - multicellular eukaryotic organisms;
 * Plant - multicellular eukaryotic organisms of the kingdom Plantae.

 #### Subclasses
 There are also several other subclasses that provide additional meaning to the named entities.
 So far, this information has been used only for display purposes (named entity recognition work with the base classes only).
 Currently, there are 28 subclasses in the schema:

-* Artist (subclass of Person)
+* Artist (subclass of Person);
-* Athlete (subclass of Person)
+* Athlete (subclass of Person);
-* Company (subclass of Organization)
+* Company (subclass of Organization);
-* Building (subclass of Location)<br>
+* Building (subclass of Location);<br>
   (...
-24 more)
+24 more).

 #### Mappings to external sources
-In order to select a preferred class for each instance in the dataset, we have created a mapping between the external classes and our model.
+For each instance in the dataset a preferred class is selected by mapping the external classes to our model.
 This mapping is fully customizable and can be tweaked to satisfy any client requirements.

 Class from publishing ontology  | Classes from external sources
 ------------- | -------------